arniekanwal/fullstack-blog/README.md

-# _Personal Blog: Web-based Fullstack Application_
+# _Personal Blog_

 ## _Overview_

-The goal of this project is to create a custom blog, learn more about developing web applications as well as React, Node.js, and cloud-based technologies such as AWS.

-## _Requirements_

-### _Expected behavior_

->this captures what is needed. this needs to be as descriptive as possible.
+Creating a working fullstack web application that will serve as a personal blog.
+Some of the goals about this projects are to learn new technologies and frameworks such as React, Node.js, and cloud services like AWS.